wilpomillow-ucb/QuickBite/README.md

 ## Running the Web App Locally

-To run QuickBite locally, download the repo and run `app.py`.
+To run QuickBite locally follow these steps

-This will be hosted on your local which can be accessed via your web browser at HTTP://127.0.0.1:5000
+* Clone the repo
+* Install the dependencies (see below)
+    * Note: some dependencies are missing from the list below, please install them as needed
+* Create a .env file and fill in the environment variables as shown in the .env.example file
+* Download the deit model and move it to `data/models/deit_model.pth`
+* Run `app.py`.
+* Visit http://127.0.0.1:5000 in your browser.

 Requirements for the environment:
 |Library         |Version                        |Purpose                      |